Russo-Turkish War (1877–1878): Balkan theatre/Romanian War of Independence

+In Romania the war is called the Russo-Romanian-Turkish War (1877–1878) or the Romanian War of Independence (1877–1878).

 On 12 April 1877, Romania gave permission to the Russian troops to pass through its territory to attack the Turks.

 On 24 April 1877 Russia declared war on the Ottomans, and its troops entered Romania through the newly built Eiffel Bridge near Ungheni, on the Prut river, resulting in Turkish bombardments of Romanian towns on the Danube.

 On 10 May 1877, the Principality of Romania, which was under nominal Turkish suzerainty, declared its independence.